Omen-/personal-website/content/blog/dofus-maps.md

   print "Multiple keys possible try statistical analysis on remaining possibilities"
 ```

 However, as you may have noticed, we do not have the key length.
-To find it's value we apply the previous algorithm to each known key value (128 - 277) and after we narrowed down the values using the 3 methods we check if `decryptedDataPossibilities` still contains at least one values at all positions.
+To find its value we apply the previous algorithm to each known key value (128 - 277) and after we narrowed down the values using the 3 methods we check if `decryptedDataPossibilities` still contains at least one values at all positions.
 If it does not, there is no solution for a valid key with this length and we can proceed to the next length.

 ```go
 int dataLength = length(encryptedData)